-- If you prefer direct deposit : Westpac BSB 733-121, A/c no: 781921 (Janeen O’Connell) Please email if you use this payment method, advising of your payment, and making sure we have your mailing address. firstname.lastname@example.org
+- If you prefer direct deposit : Westpac BSB 733-121, A/c no: 781921 (Janeen O’Connell) YOU CAN OSKO YOUR PAYMENT.
+Please email if you use this payment method, advising of your payment, and making sure we have your mailing address. firstname.lastname@example.org

-“No Room for Regret” Paperbacks also available from : Hobart Bookshop, Salamanca Place Hobart, and Glen Derwent, 44 Hamilton Road, New Norfolk.
+“No Room for Regret” Paperbacks also available from : Hobart Bookshop, Salamanca Place Hobart.
+All paperbacks available from Glen Derwent, Hamilton Road, New Norfolk, Tasmania.

 e-books of Books 1-3 can be downloaded from Amazon.com.au – $3.99 – or read FREE on Kindle Unlimited.

-The Conviction of Hope is $1.99 on Amazon.
-It is not in Kindle Unlimited.
+The Conviction of Hope is $1.99 on Amazon, or read FREE on Kindle Unlimited.